KajamHamza/Taskify/README.md

-# taskify
+# project

-on-demand loaction based service
+A new Flutter project.

 ## Getting Started